$\kappa$TNG: Effect of Baryonic Processes on Weak Lensing with IllustrisTNG Simulations: Introduction

 Existing works in modelling the baryonic effects mainly focus on their impact on the two-point statistics --- the correlation function, or its Fourier transform, the power spectrum --- of the 3D matter distribution and of the 2D WL shear or convergence.
-These approaches incorporate the baryonic effects as free parameters that either alter the halo mass-concentration relation based on the halo model~\citep{Cooray2002,Yang2013,Mead2015}, modify the gas, stellar, and dark matter density components separately \citep{Schneider2019,Schneider2020,Arico2020}, quantify the changes on the full power spectrum as PCAs \citep{Eifler2015,Huang2019}, or displace the matter following a pressure-like potential \citep{Dai2018}.
+These approaches incorporate the baryonic effects as free parameters that either alter the halo mass-concentration relation based on the halo model~\citep{Cooray2002,Yang2013,Mead2015}, modify the gas, stellar, and dark matter density components separately \citep{Schneider2019,Schneider2020,Arico2020a}, quantify the changes on the full power spectrum as PCAs \citep{Eifler2015,Huang2019}, or displace the matter following a pressure-like potential \citep{Dai2018}.
 All these methods are calibrated against observations and/or hydrodynamic simulations.

 Recently, it has been recognised that non-Gaussian WL statistics contain rich information beyond the traditional two-point statistics and that they will be a powerful tool in constraining cosmological parameters.
 This has been partly demonstrated on Stage-II and Stage-III surveys \citep{Liu2015,Liux2015,Kacprzak2016,Shan2018,Martinet2018}.
-However, the study of baryonic effects on non-Gaussian statistics have been limited mainly due to the lack of analytic theories.
-Therefore, these studies typically rely on simulated WL maps \citep{Yang2013,Osato2015,Weiss2019,Coulton2020}.
+However, the study of baryonic effects on non-Gaussian statistics has been limited mainly due to the lack of analytic theories.
+Therefore, these studies typically rely on simulated WL maps to investigate baryonic effects on various non-Gaussian statistics: three-point correlation \citep{Semboloni2013,Foreman2020,Arico2020b}, peak statistics \citep{Yang2013,Osato2015}, and minima counts \citep{Coulton2020}.

 Hydrodynamic simulations are currently the state-of-the-art tool to study baryonic physics.
 In these simulations, baryonic processes are modelled with subgrid prescriptions, enabling us to capture the nonlinear astrophysics over a wide dynamic range \citep[for reviews, see][]{Somerville2015,Vogelsberger2020}.
 Mock WL maps generated from hydrodynamic simulations are a critical component in studying the effect of baryons on WL observables.